jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/9-migrate-application-to-the-cloud/README.md

     This imports some system libraries, as well as the libraries to interact with the Registry Manager and send direct method requests.

-1. Remove the code from inside the `main` method, but keep the method itself.
+1. Remove the code from inside the `process_event` method, but keep the method itself.

-1. In the `main` method, add the following code:
+1. Inside the `process_event` method, add the following code:

     ```python
     body = json.loads(json.loads(event.get_body().decode('utf-8')))